AdobeDocs/pass.en/help/authentication/tve-dashboard-reports.md

 ### AuthZ TTL reports {#authz-ttl-reports}

-The AuthZ TTL reports, also referred to as Authorization Time-To-Live (TTL), displays the duration of the authorization token configured for your Channels integrations with various MVPDs across all [platforms](#platforms).
+The AuthZ TTL reports, also referred to as Authorization Time-To-Live (TTL), display the duration of the authorization token configured for your Channels integrations with various MVPDs across all [platforms](#platforms).
 These reports allow you to inspect the amount of time a user remains authorized to watch content for a specific MVPD and platform.
-The values are presented in user-friendly formats such as, **days**, **hours**, **minutes**, and **seconds**.
-The AuthZ TTL Reports table is designed with scrollable horizontal and vertical pages to accommodate various screen sizes.
+The duration values are presented in user-friendly formats such as, **days**, **hours**, **minutes**, and **seconds**.
+The AuthZ TTL Reports table features horizontal and vertical scrolling to accommodate different screen sizes.

 You can also view and download the data for [specific channels or MVPDs](#selecting-specific-channels-mvpds).